 You and your extended family members who help with raising the child can also receive assistance through the Extended Family Support Program.
 This program provides community resources, basic services and goods, entitlements, grants and can also help the children get enrolled in school.
 The EFSP can also help relative caregivers obtain private guardianship.

 In some cases, children who have been placed in grandparents’ care can cause unforeseen issues.
-Should such an issue arise, you can seek assistance through the DCFS advocacy office, which will act as a liaison between DCFS and the Illinois Department on Aging.
+Should such an issue arise, you can seek assistance through the DCFS advocacy office, which will act as a liaison between DCFS and the in Illinois Department on Aging.

 Sometimes the health of people in an older age bracket can be unpredictable and may deteriorate rapidly.
 It is thus prudent to have a custodial back-up plan in case of your unforeseen incapacity, death or illness.
 You can get referrals to service providers that can help in these situations through your local Agency on Aging or the Center for Law and Social Work.
 In most cases, workers at both DCFS and the Department on Aging can collaborate to provide better assistance as you seek out support.